As an international exchange or visiting student at Cornell, you may have questions about visa regulations.

 FAQs Read All

-If you are coming to Cornell to take classes, you will travel on an F-1 or J-1 student visa.
+If you are coming to Cornell University to take classes, you will travel on an F-1 or J-1 student visa.
 After you provide your proof of support, you will receive an I-20 (for F-1 students) or DS-2019 (for J-1 students) in the mail.
 You should then pay the SEVIS fee and schedule your visa interview.
-More detailed information can be found on the ISSO website.
+More detailed information can be found on the Global Learning International Services website.

 Cornell University requires all full-time registered students to have health insurance.
 Exchange students will be automatically enrolled in Cornell's Student Health Insurance Plan (SHIP).
 Only international students who have insurance provided by their embassy or by a U.S.-based employer insurance plan may be eligible to waive this requirement.
 Students who are here for one semester will not be required to pay the entire annual amount.